Domekologe/ow-api/README.md

 The BSD 3-clause License
 ========================

-Copyright (c) 2023, s32x, Domekologe.
+Copyright (c) 2023, s32x, Domekologe, ToasterUwU.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: